Make them pay! 5 Steps to earn money off train delays

 2. Stay alert for Delay Repay

-- The time the train was meant to come
+The time the train was meant to arrive

 3. Claim your money back within 28 days

 Online: You can do this on TfL’s website under Service Delay Refunds

 By phone: Call TfL on 0343 222 1234 and push option 2 at prompt

 4. Sign up for Automatic Delay Repay Claims

 Can’t be bothered to keep track of delayed trains and the paperwork involved in the claim?

 Reeclaim pays attention to your touch-ins and outs and will notice the delays on your behalf.
 They will also automatically process the claims for you, so sometimes you won’t even realise you were delayed until you hear the cha-ching!